 3.2 The Gregorian equivalent to a Weekly Sabbath is Saturday, not Sunday.

-If your church celebrates Pentecost on Sunday, it already affirms the Saturday Sabbath (see Lev 23:16 'the day after the Sabbath').
+If your local church celebrates Pentecost on Sunday, it already affirms the Saturday Sabbath (see Lev 23:16 'the day after the Sabbath').

 Topics such as circumcision or foods offered to idols were readily challenged by early Gentile Christians in the church (Jerusalem Council in 50 AD).
 If there would have been a switch from the Sabbath to the First Day of the Week, then the controversy would have been more explosive than any other topic.